PhilLockett/UnitTest/README.md

 which should be 0, if not an error has been introduced.

 ### Note
-The timings displayed are a rough indication intended to indicate whether performance has been adversely affected.
+The timings displayed are a rough indication to whether performance has been adversely affected by a code change.
 The code uses the file "timings.txt" to track previous test case timings.
-If the duration of a test case has increased by more than 25% a message is displayed but it is not counted as an error.
+If the duration of a test case has increased by more than 25% (default) a message is displayed, but it is not counted as an error.
 Deleting "timings.txt" will cause this file to be regenerated when the tests are next run.

 The default 25% tolerance can be adjusted by calling the SET_TOLERANCE(value) macro.
-The 'value' parameter is specified as a decimal, so for example an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).
+The 'value' parameter is specified as a decimal, so for example, an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).

-Time checking can be disbled by setting the tolerance to 0.0.
+Time checking can be disabled by setting the tolerance to 0.0.

+Also note that any change to the test names, i.e. the value of 'func' used in the call to UNIT_TEST, "timings.txt" will need to be deleted so that the timings for the new 'func' names can be calculated.

-**Performance tools should be used if precise timing is required.**
+**If precise timing is required, performance tools should be used.**

 ## Cloning and Running
 To clone, build and run this code, execute the following unix/linux commands: